JorjaFox/library/content/posts/recaps/csi/coming-of-rage.md

 ## Quotes

-**Sidle:** Yeah, a murder always makes me feel a little randy too.
+**Sara:** Yeah, a murder always makes me feel a little randy too.

 - - -

 **K9 Cop** Ready to run?
 **Grissom:** She does all my running.
-**Sidle:** Thanks.
+**Sara:** Thanks.

 - - -

-**Sidle:** Clothing $85, earrings $30, coffee $4.
+**Sara:** Clothing $85, earrings $30, coffee $4.
 Getting away with murder?
 **Grissom:** Priceless.

 - - -

-**Sidle:** You know, I'm done with the Ashley pity party.
+**Sara:** You know, I'm done with the Ashley pity party.

 - - -

-**Sidle:** You're not a victim, you were a lure.
+**Sara:** You're not a victim, you were a lure.
 Do you know how many people don't report a rape because they're afraid that no one will believe them?
 **Ashley** Of course.
 It's what I was counting on.
-**Sidle:** I'm going to do everything in my power to make sure that you're tried as an adult.
+**Sara:** I'm going to do everything in my power to make sure that you're tried as an adult.